Skip to content

 }

-.
-The input of a gestur
+input of a gesture

-tracker is provided by an event area in the form of events.
-Each gesture
+tracker is provided by an event area in the form of

-detection component is wrapped in a gesture tracker with a fixed type of
+detection component is wrapped in a gesture tracker

 input and output.
-Internally, the gesture tracker can adopt any programming
+Internally, the gesture tracker can

 style.
-A character recognition component can use an HMM, whereas a tap
+A character recognition component can use an

-detection component defines a simple function that compares even
+detection component defines a simple function that

 coordinates.